To access the context-sensitive help for a given widget:

 This displays a description of the selected widget, and usually, a list of links to related information, in the help view.
 If you want more information than what is shown in the description, click a link to one of the related topic, or one of the search results appearing in the dynamic help section in the help view.

-F1.
-The following table shows how to put focus on some of the different
+following table shows how to put focus on some of the different kinds of widgets.

 |Widget type||How to select it|